-On August 11, 2006, the MSRB published for comment draft amendments to Rules G-21 and G-27 relating to advertisements of 529 plans (the "Notice").13 The draft amendments, as published in the Notice, would: (1) modify the definition of "advertisement" to more closely align it with the definitions used by the SEC and NASD in connection with advertising and sales materials; (2) adopt a definition of "form letter" consistent with the definition used by the SEC under the Investment Company Act; (3) establish an explicit baseline standard for advertisements and more clearly define
+On August 11, 2006, the MSRB published for comment draft amendments to Rules G-21 and G-27 relating to advertisements of 529 plans (the "Notice").
+16 The draft amendments, as published in the Notice, would: (1) modify the definition of "advertisement" to more closely align it with the usage of the terms "advertisement" and "sales literature" under SEC and NASD rules; (2) adopt a definition of "form letter" consistent with the definition used by the SEC under the Investment Company Act; (3) establish an explicit baseline standard for advertisements and more clearly define "professional advertisement" and "product advertisement"; (4) adopt provisions for generic advertisements of municipal fund securities; (5) adopt provisions requiring advertisements and correspondence containing performance data to also include disclosure of fees and expenses that are substantially the same as under recently approved amendments to NASD Rule 2210(d)(3); (6) clarify and simplify the general disclosure requirements with respect to certain broadcast advertisements, promotional materials and form letters relating to municipal fund securities; and (7) clarify and simplify the nature of disclosures required in advertisements of municipal fund securities in connection with tax matters and tax-adjusted performance data.

-13 See MSRB Notice 2006-26 (August 11, 2006).
+16 See MSRB Notice 2006-26 (August 11, 2006).